 When you withdraw funds from the equity savings account, they are divided into profit and capital.
 The profit is taxable income, while the capital is tax-exempt.
 The bank or other service provider calculates the profit for you and withholds the tax, which is 30% of the profit.

-If you have withdrawn funds from the equity savings account during the tax year, the amount of profit and the tax withheld are transferred to your pre-completed tax return automatically.
-You do not need to report the information separately – it is enough that you check the information when you receive the pre-completed tax return.
-The profit from an equity savings account is shown in the tax return in the section ‘Capital-income pensions, long-term savings agreement payments, and other capital income’.
+If you have withdrawn some money from the account during the tax year, the amount of profit and the tax withheld are transferred to your pre-completed tax return automatically.
+This means that you do not need to report this information at all – it is enough that you check the information when you receive the pre-completed tax return.
+There is a specific entry on your pre-completed return for your revenues or losses relating to an equity savings account.

 The service provider usually deducts its service fees or other costs from the money account of your equity savings account.
 In that case, you cannot deduct them from your other capital income.

 If you take out a loan to invest money in the equity savings account, the loan in question is an income generation loan.
 The interest on an income generation loan is deducted in full from all capital income.
 Check that the intended purpose of the loan is entered correctly in your pre-completed tax return.

 You can determine the profit from your equity savings account as follows:

 Separate the share of the profit from the fair market value of the equity savings account.